-- Install it and it will show individual apps that have large cache data stored.
-You can delete these cached data manually by clicking the Recycle bin icon next to it or else the ‘clear all’ button at the bottom and will delete the cache for all apps.
+- Install it, and it will show individual apps that have extensive cache data stored.
+You can delete these cached data manually by clicking the Recycle bin icon next to it, or else the ‘clear all’ button at the bottom will delete the cache for all apps.
 When this is done, you will no longer see the ‘Out of Space’ or ‘insufficient storage available’ issue on your Android device.

 Solution 3: Do a dump state clearance

-If you have deleted few apps and cleared cache but still getting this error, then you need to do a dump state clearance.
+If you have deleted a few apps and cleared the cache but still get this error, you need to do a dump state clearance.
 Below are the steps for doing so.

 - Enter your Dialer